jorgetaus/GettingAnd-CleaningDataCourseProject/README.md

 Getting and Cleaning Data - Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, data_processing.R, does the following:
+The R script, run_analysis.R, does the following:

 - Download the data from the web and unzips it if it does not already exist in the working directory
 - Read the Files and merges the training and the test sets to create one data set.